saidvandeklundert/notes/C/README.md

 ```
 ### Grammer and stuff

+`Constant expression`: an expression that evaluates to a constant that is computed at compile time.
+A constant expression only involves constants.

 `Declarations`: All identifiers in a program have to be declared.
 Keywords of the C language are predefined and need no declaration.